richi235/multipath-vpn/README.md

   * Improved throughput performance (about 23% higher throughput for a given CPU, see [Reinhard-VPN/Benchmarks/performance-bench-kvm-test-network/](Reinhard-VPN/Benchmarks/performance-bench-kvm-test-network/
 ) for benchmarks.)
   * Reduction and better control of Packet Reordering
-  * Improved Code Quality and Doku coverage
+  * Improved Code Quality and Documentation coverage

+## Naming
+This Software is named after *Reinhard von Lohengram* from Ginga Eiyuu Densetsu.